ANAT SC 1103 - Human Biology IB

 Note: you will need to purchase your own lab coat.

 Small Group Discovery ExperienceThe Group-based Discovery Project in Human Biology IB provides an opportunity for small groups of students to work collaboratively under the guidance of an experienced academic to gain a deeper insight into an area of human biology and at the same time develop interpersonal communication and research skills.
 Ability to effectively collaborate/work with a diverse range of other people in a professional manner is an essential attribute for any person seeking a career in the wider health sector.
-Groups are allocated according to tutorial class, and each student is required to actively participate in the management and completion of a literature-based research task assigned to their group.
-Students will create a scientific video and oral presentation.
+More information on the major group task can be found in MyUni.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: